EffectOrientedProgramming/book/Chapters/08_Reliability.md

   )
 ```

-Once again, the only thing that we need to do is wrap our original effect with the `CircuitBreaker`.
+Once again, the only thing that we need to do is wrap our original Effect with the `CircuitBreaker`.

 ```scala 3 mdoc:runzio:liveclock
 import zio.*